Department Of Meteorology Warns Of Poor Horizontal Visibility

-(MENAFN- Gulf Times) Weather inshore today until 6:00 pm on Sunday will be misty to foggy at places at first, hot daytime with some clouds, the Department of Meteorology said in its daily weather report, warning of poor horizontal visibility at places at first.
+(MENAFN- Gulf Times) Weather inshore today until 6:00 pm on Monday will be humid and misty to foggy at places at first, becomes hot daytime with some clouds, the Department of Meteorology said in its daily weather report, warning of expected poor horizontal visibility at places at first.

-Offshore, it will be dusty to foggy at first with some clouds, the report added.
+Offshore, it will be misty at first becomes hazy with some clouds at times, the report added.

-Offshore, it will be variable mainly becomes northeasterly to southeasterly at 03 - 13 KT.
+Offshore, it will be mainly northeasterly to easterly at 03 - 12 KT.

-Sea state inshore will be 1 to 2 feet.
-Offshore will be 1 to 3 feet.
+Sea state inshore will be 1 to 2 FT.
+Offshore, it will be 1 to 3 FT.

 Area High Tide Low Tide Mini-Max